in2workspace/in2-eudistack-verifier-core-api/README.md

 #### 4.1.
 Attribute Importer

-- **Claim:** The location of the value to retrieve, e.g., `vc.credentialSubject.mandate.mandator.organizationIdentifier`.
+- **Claim:** The location of the value to retrieve, e.g., `vc.credentialSubjectV1.mandate.mandator.organizationIdentifier`.
 - **User Attribute Name:** The user attribute to which the retrieved value will be associated, e.g., `organizationIdentifier`.

 <div style="border: 1px solid #ddd; padding: 10px; border-radius: 5px; background: #f9f9f9;">